AdamBabinicz/szuraniec/README.md

 The range from **120 to 138 BPM** makes it possible to progress naturally from slower practice songs to faster wedding-floor tempos.

+The complete 13-song database is managed through one canonical data source (`lib/songs.json` / `lib/songs-data.ts`) shared by React, WebMCP, and the Node.js server.

 > **Note:** The demo video linked above is the project's application demonstration video.
 It is separate from the 13-song music database.

 ---